npm package discovery and stats viewer.

 const markdownInput = '<!-- time -->'

-// Pass the time rule to remarkMdat
+// Pass the rules to remarkMdat

 const markdownOutput = await remark().use(remarkMdat, { rules }).process(markdownInput)